lrast/reference-organizer/readme.md

 - clean up comments API and code.
     * do I want multiple comments?
 Or is one enough?
 - handle duplicates
-- on pageview, topicview, topics don't need to be in a table, don't need filter bar
 - debounce things that are slow moving
 - replace favicon
 - local files: opening jupyter notebooks
-- comments